hcyc-jcotes/mapmanagement/README.md

 ## To Fetch information from Mapillary

+For more information regarding the jobscheduler please refer to https://github.com/jcass77/django-apscheduler

-Run job under jobscheduler in http://127.0.0.1:8000/admin.
+Once the scheduler has been implemented, run the job under jobscheduler in http://127.0.0.1:8000/admin.
 Be sure to have added a region before, the job will perform the following activities in order:
 1. Fetch the users and sequences.
 2. Calculate the direction for all the points.
 3. Populate the neighbours.
 4. Download the images.

-For more information regarding the jobscheduler please refer to https://github.com/jcass77/django-apscheduler